State-dependent Hawkes processes and their application to limit order book modelling: Parametric estimation via maximum likelihood

 The direct computation of the term $\sum_{n=1}^{N} \ln \intensityOfEvent{e_n}(t_n)$ in the \mikko{log likelihood function} \eqref{eq:log-likelihood} involves a double sum \mikko{requiring} $\mathcal{O}(N^2)$ \mikko{operations to evaluate, which may render ML estimation numerically infeasible when the sample is large.} However, for \mikko{ordinary} Hawkes processes ($\numberOfStates=1$) with exponential kernels, it is known that this computation can be achieved in $\mathcal{O}(N \numberOfEvents^2)$ \mikko{operations} \citep{Ozaki1979a, Ogata:1981aa}. \mikko{Fortunately,} this property carries over to state-dependent Hawkes processes with \mikko{kernel} $\kernels$ \mikko{having exponential form}

 where the \mikko{\emph{impact coefficients}} $\impactCoeffs:=\collection{\impactCoeff{e'}{x}{e}}{}$ and \mikko{\emph{decay coefficients}} $\decayCoeffs:=\collection{\decayCoeff{e'}{x}{e}}{}$ are non-negative. \mikko{The reduction in computational cost becomes apparent from the derivation in Appendix \ref{subsec:formulae_liklihood}.
-In particular, it is due to the recursive relationship between the sums $S_{e'x'e}$ therein, reducing the computational cost} from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ \mikko{operations}.
+In particular, \mikkoagain{the term $\sum_{n=1}^{N} \ln \intensityOfEvent{e_n}(t_n)$ can be expressed in terms of sums that satisfy a convenient recursive relationship,} reducing the computational cost} from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ \mikko{operations}.
 A similar remark holds for the computation of the gradient and the residuals.
 Moreover, the $\mathcal{O}(N)$ complexity extends also to any kernel whose components are linear combinations of functions of the form \eqref{eq:kernels_exp}.